GuillaumeDIDIER/Ars-Magica-Characters/Magi/Matilde, the Folk Witch/Matilde, the Witch+45.md

 **Animal Cloak**
 Shapeshifter 15
+**Pen:** 0, 2 uses per day
 **R:** Touch, **D:** Conc, **T:** Ind
 Matilde obtained the pelt from a Wolf of Virtue that she killed and made this cloak for her apprentice Giovanna.
 *(Base 9, +5 Touch, +1 2/gg)*

 **Ruby of Virtue**
 Magic Lore Laboratory Total 15
-Using the healing properties of a ruby, Matilde infused a Ruby of Virtue that grants the Painless Moon Virtue for 2 years (the ruby contains 5 pawns of Corpus).
+Using the healing properties of a ruby, Matilde infused a Ruby of Virtue that grants the Painless Moon Virtue for 2 years (the ruby contains 4 pawns of Corpus).

 ## Theriac Formulas